sitedata/checklyhq.com/site/content/about/_index.md

 # Imprint

-Checkly is a service run by Pink Robots B.V. with its registered office at:
+Checkly is a service run by Pink Robots B.V. with its registered offices at:

+🇳🇱 **The Netherlands**
-J.P.
+The J.P.
 Coenstraat 24 BIS
-Utrecht, The Netherlands
+Utrecht

+🇩🇪 **Germany**
+Kopernikusstraße 35
+10243 Berlin

+entrance at:
+Comeniushof "Fabrik"
+Gubener Straße 47

 **Chamber of Commerce**: 74069349
 **VAT**: NL859762609B01